-You can track incidents, assign analysts to investigate, and document the resolution.
+Cortex® XDR™ enables you to track and investigate incidents, assign analysts to investigate, and document the incident resolution.

 An attack event can affect several users or hosts and raise different types of alerts caused by a single event.